-- >> Enhanced coordination between ECAs and DFIs needs to be halted pending a public review of such operations, as well as that of the Global Gateway strategy's alignment with the EU's NDICI Regulation and other relevant international frameworks. - >> Export credit Regulation 1233/2011 needs to be revised.
+- >> Enhanced coordination between ECAs and DFIs needs to be halted pending a review of compliance of such operations as well as of the Global Gateway strategy with the EU's NDICI Regulation and other relevant international frameworks. - >> Export credit Regulation 1233/2011 needs to be revised.
 It is outdated and fails to adequately reflect new EU policy objectives, such as climate and human rights.
-It must include a more effective reporting and accountability mechanism to ensure that European ECAs comply with EU policies and obligations, and introduce decent transparency standards for ECAs to publicly disclose essential data (type of project, public funds involved, project owner, due diligence and impact assessments etc.).41 - >> The European Parliament should demand a more active role to fill accountability and scrutiny gaps, and establish a regular reporting agreement with the European Commission, making all the work underway on ECA-DFI coordination public. - >> Input from civil society organisations to the European Commission's export credit strategy must be collected through a formal consultation process and included in the final document. - >> All EU Member States must follow up on their commitment to provide science-based phase out policies to end fossil fuel export credit finance, in line with the March 2022 Council Conclusions on export credits.
-42
+It must include a more effective reporting and accountability mechanism to ensure that European ECAs comply with EU policies and obligations, and introduce decent transparency standards for ECAs to publicly disclose essential data (type of project, public funds involved, project owner, due diligence and impact assessments etc.).36 - >> The European Parliament should demand a more active role to fill in accountability and scrutiny gaps, and establish a regular reporting agreement with the European Commission, making all the work underway on ECA-DFI coordination public. - >> All EU Member States must follow up on their commitment to provide science-based phase out policies to end fossil fuel export credit finance, in line with the March 2022 Council Conclusions on export credits.
+37

-41 For more, see the SwedWatch policy paper 'Key considerations for sustainable European export finance'.
+36 For more, see the SwedWatch policy paper 'Key considerations for sustainable European export finance'.

-42 Council Conclusions on export credits, 15 March 2022.
+37 Council Conclusions on export credits, 15 March 2022.